stephaniebrandl/stephaniebrandl2.github.io/_pages/about.md

 Machine Learning at [TU Berlin](https://www.ml.tu-berlin.de/menue/machine_learning/).

-In the midst of my PhD I realized that I find language even more exciting than the human brain which aligned well with [Coastal](https://coastalcph.github.io) in Copenhagen where I joined last year as a PostDoc.
+In the midst of my PhD I realized that I find language even more exciting than the human brain which aligned well with [CoAStaL](https://coastalcph.github.io) in Copenhagen where I joined as a PostDoc in 2021.

 I currently work on fairness and interpretability in NLP, also in combination with human reading (eye-tracking).